Holystone: United States Navy

 A photo on the US Navy's Navsource purports to show Navy Midshipmen holystoning the deck of the same ship in 1951.

-Holystoning was still done on occasion into the 1980s onboard oceangoing minesweepers of the US Navy, as they were constructed with wooden hulls and had teak decks on the forcastle and fantail of the ship that would require deep cleaning due to weathering.
+Holystoning was still done on occasion into the 1980s onboard oceangoing minesweepers of the US Navy, as they were constructed with wooden hulls and had teak decks on the forecastle and fantail of the ship that would require deep cleaning due to weathering.

 In popular culture

-Holystoning is referenced in Richard Henry Dana, Jr.'s diary, the 1840 classic Two Years Before the Mast, in what he calls the "Philadelphia Catechism":
+Holystoning is referenced in Richard Henry Dana Jr.'s diary, the 1840 classic Two Years Before the Mast, in what he calls the "Philadelphia Catechism":

 John Huston's 1956 film Moby Dick, and most recently Peter Weir's 2003 film Master and Commander: The Far Side of the World, also show sailors scrubbing the deck with holystones.

 John Barth's 1960 novel The Sot-Weed Factor (Chapter 14, Part II: Going to Malden) features the main character and his valet performing "various simple chores like oakum-picking and holystoning" while aboard Captain Tom Pound's ship.

 In Ridley Scott's 2018 miniseries The Terror (S1E4, Punished As A Boy), Capt Crozier, as a punishment, orders the crew to "holystone the decks".

 The folk song The Banks of Newfoundland mentions scrubbing the boat with "holystone and sand."